Wish2code/Wish2code/README.md

 - 👋 Hi, I’m Wish, thank you for visiting my profile!
 - 🌱 I’m currently studying Computer Science at Grambling State University
 - 👀 I’m interested in Artifical Intelligence and Data Science
-- 💞️ If you are you are working on projects in the field of AI and Data Science, let's connect : )
+- 💞️ If you are you working on projects in the field of AI and Data Science, let's connect : )

 <!---